okilisan/karlsen-miner/README.md

 To start mining, you just need to run the following:

-`./karlsen-miner --mining-address kaspa:XXXXX`
+`./karlsen-miner --mining-address karlsen:XXXXX`

 This will run the miner on all the available GPU devcies.

 # Devfund

-The devfund is a fund managed by the Kaspa community in order to fund Kaspa development <br>
+The devfund is a fund managed by the Karlsen community in order to fund Karlsen development <br>
 A miner that wants to mine higher percentage into the dev-fund can pass the following flags: <br>
 `--devfund-precent=XX.YY` to mine only XX.YY% of the blocks into the devfund.